UvaCsl/HemoCell/doc/user_guide/Case.rst

 By default the examples are linked to the default HemoCell library (``libhemocell.a``).
 However, some examples require additional features to be enabled in the library.
-Currently, these consist of interior viscosity, solidification mechanics, and load-balancing through ``parmetis``.
+Currently, these consist of interior viscosity, solidification mechanics, and load-balancing through ``Parmetis``.
 To enable these features, you are required to change the compilation target of your example.
 This can be done by modifying the ``target_link_libraries`` command in the ``CMakeLists.txt`` located in your example directory.
 To enable either of